coding-factory-classrooms/ec-code-2021-discoding-php-mchemlal/README.md

 ACTIVATION FUNCTIONALITY FOR THE SIGN UP FOR:

--first sign up with the form
+- first sign up with the form
--go the the url bar it's the url link that the user will get by email -type into the url bar index.php?action=activation&email="paste the email found into the user database"&key="paste the activation key found in the user database"
+- go the the url bar it's the url link that the user will get by email
+- type into the url bar index.php?action=activation&email="paste the email found into the user database"&key="paste the activation key found in the user database"
--to be able to use the related user, you have to set the key to active (0 to 1) in the user database
+- to be able to use the related user, you have to set the key to active (0 to 1) in the user database

 ## Setup